datareel/datareel/cluster_manager/README.txt

 [CM_SERVER]
 udpport = 53897
 tcpport = 53897
+bind_to_keep_alive_ip = 1
 ...

+By default the DRCM server will only listen for cluster messages on each node's keep alive IP address.
+To listen on all interfaces change the bind_to_keep_alive_ip to 0.

 Each cluster node must have host-based firewall rules allowing the DRCM server access to the TCP and UDP ports set in CM global